-The Vivid Housings Leak Sentinel V5 Vacuum Leak Detection System with M16 or M14 Bulkhead Adapter is a pre-dive vacuum leak detector!
-(Note: The M16 bulkhead adapter suits both Isotta and Nauticam housings.)
+The Vivid Housings Leak Sentinel V5 Vacuum Leak Detection System with M16 or M14 Bulkhead Adaptor is a pre-dive vacuum leak detector!
+(Note: The M16 bulkhead adaptor suits both Isotta and Nauticam housings.)

 The Leak Sentinel V5 comprehensive vacuum system that allows the underwater photographer to confirm watertight integrity before entering the water.
 Hand or electric pump not included, order separately.

 For only a fraction of the price of other similar systems, you too can now have Leak Sentinel, pre dive vacuum leak detector that will eliminate guesswork about the housing tightness and let you concentrate on the photography, instead of worrying if today is maybe your turn to experience the underwater photographer's worst nightmare.

 The green/red LEDs are visible through the transparent acrylic window, so no complicated installation around the viewfinder in non-transparent housings is required.
 LEDs are always visible, not only when you look through the viewfinder.

 The installation is simple and straightforward, and is in most cases done by either replacing the bulkhead, or just screwing the adaptor into the accessory port.
 You can check the tightness immediately after installation, making the process risk-free.

 Custom adaptors for various housings/bulkheads are available.
 If you change housing bulkhead mounts, you can simply buy the adaptor.
 For more information please call.